carallon/io-module-developer-guide/source/api/net/sslkey.rst

 SslKey.algorithm
 ================

 Read only.
-The key's algorithm.
+The key algorithm.

 .. list-table::
     :widths: 2 1 5